makerdao/mips/MIP41/mip41.md

 #### The Fallback Decision Process

-For the first fallback vote, a ranked choice vote from a list of volunteer Interim Facilitators and current active Facilitators is put up for one week.
-The winner is the Interim Facilitator.
-In the case of a tie, the winner is selected by coin toss of an American 1964 silver quarter (or an otherwise fair coin).
-If the vote fails because nobody voted then all Facilitators shall endeavour to meet in person on Awashima Island, sit in a circle in a comfortable grassy field, and together commit ritual suicide (切腹).
+To move quickly, the fallback desicion process should be conducted offchain.
+For the first fallback vote, a list of volunteer Interim Facilitators and current active Facilitators is put up for one week.
+A simple majority vote on one candidate designates the Interim Facilitator.
+Should the first fallback vote underperform, then the same list is put to all currently active Facilitators, who choose to vote, on a shorter time frame.
+48 hours is recommended.

+Regardless of which vote succeeds, the Interim Facilitator is approved on a short cycle and instantly assigned to that Core Unit.
 The Interim Facilitator, once approved on a short cycle, is assigned to that Core Unit.

 If the candidate refuses the role, a member of a Governance Core Unit shall be appointed to fulfill the responsibilities of the Interim Facilitator.